kubespray-offline/kubespray-offline/README.md

 Note: You must execute this process on same OS of k8s target nodes.

-Before download offline files, check and edit configurations in config.sh.
+Before download offline files, check and edit configurations in `config.sh`.

+If you don't have docker installed, run `install-docker.sh` to install Docker CE.

-Download all files:
+Then, download all files:

     $ ./download-all.sh